Blog: Mental Health in Children and Adults

 The Forty Rules of Love

 Some inspiring quotes from the book “The Forty Rules of Love” by Elif Shafak.
 Whatever happens in your life, no matter how troubling things might seem, do not enter the neighbourhood of despair.
-Even when all doors remain closed, God will open up a new path only for you.
+Even when all doors remain closed, God will only open up a new path for you.
 Be thankful!
 It is easy to […]

 Psychotherapy for Children and Adolescents